 The Storage Proxy enables HPE Helion and Veritas Continuity to connect the primary storage as iSCSI targets to the on-premises gateway.
 The Storage Proxy must be on the same hypervisor technology as the protected virtual machines.
-The Storage Proxy should also share the same datastore as the protected virtual machines.
+The Storage Proxy should have access to the data stores of the protected virtual machines.
 During deployment of the Storage Proxy, the Storage Proxy is registered with the on-premises IMS.
 The Storage Proxy is only active during the prepare for failback operation.